 6. While wings are cooking mix the all the glaze ingredients well.
 Taste to get desired level of heat – add additional tablespoons of Head Country Bar-B-Q Sauce, Chipotle or Tiger Sauce to Increase the heat or more honey to sweeten.
 Note that you should go a little hotter when mixing the glaze than what you want as finished product – heat flavor will dissipate some when glaze is cooked on with the honey.
 The honey will give a nice shine to the finished wings.

 7. Use a brush to coat the cooked wings on both sides with the Head Country Chipotle Honey Glaze on the baking sheet and put on the grill.
-Prefer not to do this step on the grill so the sugar does not burn on the hot drip pan and also we want to use all of the glaze.
+Prefer not to do this step on the grill so the sugar does not burn on fire below and also we want to use all of the glaze.

 8. Smoke for another 10 minutes.
-Don't Flip.
-Coat the wings lightly with a second and/or third coat of the glaze depending on how much you have left over.
+Don’t Flip.
+Optional: coat the wings lightly with a second and/or third coat of the glaze depending on how much you have left over.

 9. Plate and sprinkle with some thinly sliced green onions for color and extra flavor.
 Serve and ENJOY.